Ali and Toumani

 Ali and Toumani is a 2010 record by Malian musicians Ali Farka Touré on the guitar and providing vocals and Toumani Diabaté on the kora.
-It is the second album featuring the two musicians; it is a follow up to In the Heart of the Moon which was released in 2005.
+It is the second album featuring the two musicians, being a follow up to their 2005 album In the Heart of the Moon.
 Recorded in 2005 in London prior to concert dates in Europe following the release of In the Heart of the Moon, the album was released four years after Touré's death in 2006.

-Ali and Toumani features some older songs from Touré's repertoire: "Sabu Yerkoy", which celebrates Mali's independence, dates from the 1960's, and "Sina Mory" is the first song Touré ever heard on guitar in 1956.
+Ali and Toumani features some older songs from Touré's repertoire: "Sabu Yerkoy", which celebrates Mali's independence, dates from the 1960s, and "Sina Mory" is the first song Touré ever heard on guitar in 1956.
 According to Diabaté, "[t]he album was going to be a summing up of all the albums that Ali had done in the past...It was the very last album he made."

 Critical reception

 In a 2010 review for Pitchfork, Joe Tangari said that the sessions for the album were recorded with "uncompomising intimacy" and that the album, along with In the Heart of the Moon, were "uncommonly beautiful".
 Tangari concludes, "It is not challenging music.
 Anyone can approach it easily, and it is the perfect initiation to Touré's talents for listeners who haven't yet heard him."